 University Of California, Irvine View Bio »

-Ramona Agrela serves as associate chancellor and chief human resources executive at the University of California, Irvine (UCI), where she works in close collaboration with the chancellor, provost, executive vice chancellor, and other senior campus officials, to implement the vision and goals of the campus and administer policy, programmatic, and personnel initiatives.
-She is the senior university official responsible for all Human Resources administration and operations on the campus and at the UCI Medical Center, developing HR strategy for the entire enterprise, working closely with the UC Office of the President, and representing the interests of staff at the cabinet level.
-She also oversees the Chief Executive Roundtable and the UCI Alumni Association, among other responsibilities.
+Ramona Agrela, associate chancellor of the University of California, Irvine, works in close collaboration with the chancellor, provost, chief executive officer of the health system, and other senior officials, to implement the vision and goals of the organization and administer policy, programmatic, and personnel initiatives.
+She is the senior university official responsible for all Human Resources administration and operations for campus, health sciences and the medical center, developing HR strategy for the entire enterprise, working closely with the UC Office of the President, and representing the interests of staff at the cabinet level.
+She also oversees the Chief Executive Roundtable, the UC Irvine Alumni Association, and multiple staff advocacy and support groups, among other responsibilities.

 Ramona is involved in her community both professionally and personally.
-She sits on the board of the Orange County Compensation and Benefit Association, the University of California Committee for the Status of Women, the UCI Continuing Education Human Resources Advisory Board, and on the Irvine Barclay Theater board.
-She is also active with the Society for Human Resources Professionals, the College and University Personnel Association, WorldatWork, the Orange County Workforce Development Council, and the Irvine Chamber Economic and Workforce Development Council.
+She sits on the board of the Irvine Barclay Theatre, participates on the University of California committee for the Status of Women, the University of California Labor Strategy Group, and University of California, Irvine Extension Human Resources Advisory Board.
+She is also active with the Society for Human Resources Professionals, the College and University Personnel Association, WorldatWork, and the Professional in Human Resources Association.